👋🏼Hi there!

 While it's carried at big box stores cedar can be harder to find than pine options.

-Here's a tip: in recent years big box stores have carried cedar-stained pressure treated lumber.
+Here's an idea: in recent years big box stores have carried cedar-stained pressure treated lumber.
 It competes with cedar on looks, but is easier on the pocket book.

 Redwood is prized for its rich, attractive color and natural resistance to decay.
 It also resists insects.